Our Airport Pick-up Service

 Take the train from Stansted Airport station to Tottenham Hale station.
 On the tube, take the Victoria line from Tottenham Hale to Euston Station.

-The Eurostar terminates in London 's Waterloo Station.
+The Eurostar terminates at London Waterloo Station.
 On the Underground train network or tube (as it's usually called), take the Northern Line from Waterloo tube station direct to Euston Station.